Bengal: Sultanate period

 In 1204, the Ghurid general Muhammad bin Bakhtiyar Khalji began the Islamic conquest of Bengal.
 The fall of Lakhnauti was recounted by historians circa 1243.
 Lakhnauti was the capital of the Sena dynasty.
 According to historical accounts, Ghurid cavalry swept across the Gangetic plains towards Bengal.
 They entered the Bengali capital disguised as horse traders.
 Once inside the royal compound, Bakhtiyar and his horsemen swiftly overpowered the guards of the Sena king who had just sat down to eat a meal.
 The king then hastily fled to the forest with his followers.
-The overthrow of the Sena king has been described as a coup d’état, which "inaugurated an era, lasting over five centuries, during which most of Bengal was dominated by rulers professing the Islamic faith.
+The overthrow of the Sena king has been described as a coup d'état, which "inaugurated an era, lasting over five centuries, during which most of Bengal was dominated by rulers professing the Islamic faith.
 In itself this was not exceptional, since from about this time until the eighteenth century, Muslim sovereigns ruled over most of the Indian subcontinent.
-What was exceptional, however, was that among India’s interior provinces only in Bengal—a region approximately the size of England and Scotland combined—did a majority of the indigenous population adopt the religion of the ruling class, Islam".
+What was exceptional, however, was that among India's interior provinces only in Bengal—a region approximately the size of England and Scotland combined—did a majority of the indigenous population adopt the religion of the ruling class, Islam".
 Bengal became a province of the Delhi Sultanate.
 A coin featuring a horseman was issued to celebrate the Muslim conquest of Lakhnauti with inscriptions in Sanskrit and Arabic.
 An abortive Islamic invasion of Tibet was also mounted by Bakhtiyar.
 Bengal was under the formal rule of the Delhi Sultanate for approximately 150 years.
 Delhi struggled to consolidate control over Bengal.
 Rebel governors often sought to assert autonomy or independence.
 Sultan Iltutmish re-established control over Bengal in 1225 after suppressing the rebels.
 Due to the considerable overland distance, Delhi's authority in Bengal was relatively weak.
 It was left to local governors to expand territory and bring new areas under Muslim rule, such as through the Conquest of Sylhet in 1303.

 In 1338, new rebellions sprung up in Bengal's three main towns.
 Governors in Lakhnauti, Satgaon and Sonargaon declared independence from Delhi.
-This allowed the ruler of Sonargaon, Fakhruddin Mubarak Shah, to annex Chittagong to the Islamic administration.
+This allowed the ruler of Sonargaon, Fakhruddin Mubarak Shah, to annexe Chittagong to the Islamic administration.
 By 1352, the ruler of Satgaon, Shamsuddin Ilyas Shah, unified the region into an independent state.
 Ilyas Shah established his capital in Pandua.
 The new breakaway state emerged as the Bengal Sultanate, which developed into a territorial, mercantile and maritime empire.
 At the time, the Islamic world stretched from Muslim Spain in the west to Bengal in the east.